Mediators/UnreliableGuide/README.md

      * **NOTE:** The highest `1MB` of Radeon RAM is always reserved for DMA with other PCI cards
  * `RadeonMemOS`:
      * If set to `Yes`, unused Radeon RAM will be added to the system memory
-     * Note that even though the RAM is high performance graphics RAM, the CPU can only access it at Zorro 3 speeds (i.e. a maximum of around `14MB/s`) which is considerably slower than RAM which is directly on your accelerator board (if possible).
+     * Note that even though the RAM is high performance graphics RAM, your CPU can only access it at Zorro 3 speeds (i.e. a maximum of around `14MB/s`).
+If your CPU accelerator card has RAM slots, they will be considerably faster than this.
  * `VoodooMem`:
      * This controls how much of a Voodoo's RAM is kept for Picasso 96
      * Any leftover RAM can be used for system memory (see `VoodooMemOS`)
      * **NOTE:** The highest `1MB` of Radeon RAM is always reserved for DMA with other PCI cards
  * `VoodooMemOS`:
      * If set to `Yes`, unused Voodoo RAM will be added to the system memory
-     * Note that even though the RAM is high performance graphics RAM, the CPU can only access it at Zorro 3 speeds (i.e. a maximum of around `14MB/s`) which is considerably slower than RAM which is directly on your accelerator board (if possible).
+     * Note that even though the RAM is high performance graphics RAM, your CPU can only access it at Zorro 3 speeds (i.e. a maximum of around `14MB/s`).
+If your CPU accelerator card has RAM slots, they will be considerably faster than this.
  * `VoodooInt`:
      * This controls the Voodoo vertical blanking interrupt
      * If set to `Yes`, interrupts are generated during VBlank, which may be required for some games